CSS

 animation-composition

-The animation-composition CSS property chooses how to combine animations that affect the same property.
+The animation-composition CSS property specifies the composite operation to use when multiple animations affect the same property simultaneously.

 Animations (CSS)